 Contact Your Financial Aid Advisor

-Complete the form below and a dedicated FA advisor will contact you to answer questions and help you take the first step in applying for an ISA!
+Complete the form below, and a dedicated Rockhurst University advisor will reach out to answer your questions and help you apply for an ISA.